TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 A way to quickly trigger certain Infinite Heaven commands.
 (Must be enabled via option in IH system menu, or by editing InfQuickMenuDefs.lua)

-When enabled hold the <Call> button then hold one of the following:
+When enabled hold the <Switch Zoom> (V key or RStick click) button then hold one of the following:

 <Ready weapon>(Right mouse or Left Trigger) to warp to last placed usermarker
 <Fire>(Left mouse or Right Trigger) to open the menu to heli-to last usermarker (a kludge, but necesary to activate the inter landingzone ride on heli)